cfpb/salesforce-docs/_pages/Exception-Handling.md

 ```

 If you find that you need to create exceptions that are multiple levels deep, then it may be a good time to start thinking about creating a custom exception class so that your exceptions are more easily traceable when trying to debug.

+### Set Recipients of Email Notifications for Unhandled Apex Exceptions

+Configure email addresses that receive emails when your Apex code encounters unhandled exceptions.
+Previously, these emails were sent only to the developer who’d last modified a failing class or trigger.
+From Winter 2016 Salesforce release you can also notify users of your Salesforce org and arbitrary email addresses.

+Unhandled exception emails are sent by default to the developer specified in the LastModifiedBy field on the failing class or trigger.
+In addition, you can have emails sent to users of your Salesforce org and to arbitrary email addresses.
+To set up these email notifications, from Setup, enter Apex Exception Email in the Quick Find box, then select Apex Exception Email.
+You can also configure Apex exception emails using the Tooling API object ApexEmailNotification.